The Importance of LTV:CAC for SaaS Businesses

 CAC is the cost to acquire one customer.
 This value is calculated by dividing the amount of money spent on marketing and sales efforts to obtain one customer by the actual number of new customers obtained.
 CAC can be calculated using a monthly or annual timeframe.
 In general, the lower the CAC, the better news that is for your company.

-CAC = S&M for New Customers / Number of New Customers
+CAC = Total S&M Spend / Number of New Customers

 Compare Companies A, B, and C below.
 Company A is clearly spending less while acquiring the same number of customers as Company B. As a result, Company A’s CAC is lower, which reflects a more effective sales and marketing strategy.
 Though Company B and Company C spend the same amount on sales and marketing, Company B’s efforts are attracting twice the amount of new customers, which also reflects a more effective sales and marketing effort.